-- Teachers seeking a degree or advanced study in order to build upon their earlier education and experience, examine theory and pedagogy, quantitative and qualitative research, and their application to and influence on student learning. - Employees of business, industry, human services agencies and health-related institutions; men and women who wish to take courses for professional advancement. - 3.
-Individuals seeking an advanced certificate in specialized areas of management, corporate and community training or human resource development. - Individuals who are not seeking a degree but want to further explore some field of study for purposes of personal or professional enrichment.
+- Teachers seeking a degree or advanced study in order to build upon their earlier education and experience, examine theory and pedagogy, quantitative and qualitative research, and their application to and influence on student learning. - 2.
+Employees of businesses, industries, and human service agencies, as well as individuals who wish to obtain an advanced certificate or to take courses for professional advancement. - Individuals who are not seeking a degree but want to further explore some field of study for purposes of personal or professional enrichment.